Fecal Egg Counting Courses

 Get a welcome email - includes Zoom link and what to expect

-Enrollment into the course website - after signing up, you will have access to everything you need to get started right away!
+Enrollment into the course website - after signing up, you will receive access to everything you need to get started right away!

-Bonuses you’ll receive - printable fecal egg count tracking sheet (for ongoing testing), parasite cheat sheet (quick ID guide with photos), replay access to the Zoom classes for 30 days, access to the Course Community to stay connected, materials checklist and step-by-step procedure guide (to keep handy).
+Bonuses you’ll receive - printable fecal egg count tracking sheet (for ongoing testing), parasite cheat sheet (quick ID guide with photos), replay access to the Zoom classes for 30 days, access to the Course Community to stay connected, materials checklist and step-by-step procedure guide (to keep handy), practice guides.

 Gather your supplies (if participating) - (microscope, slides, floatation solution - don’t worry, I’ll guide you)